-Overview: This hike follows both the new and the original Mount Ord roads to the 7128 foot summit of Mount Ord, in Arizona's Mazatzal Mountains.
+This hike follows both the new and the original Mount Ord roads to the 7128-foot summit of Mount Ord in Arizona's Mazatzal Mountains.
 Although the entire hike is along a road, you are not likely to encounter much traffic.
-Certainly not on the lower road, which is an eroded, high clearance, 4 wheel drive jeep trail.
-This hike can be done as a round trip, or as a one way if you set up a shuttle vehicle.
+Certainly not on the lower road, that is an eroded, high clearance, four-wheel-drive jeep trail.
+This hike can be done as a round trip or as a one way if you set up a shuttle vehicle.

 This hike begins at the bottom of Slate Creek, where, in early 1925, prospectors Wesley Goswick, Jess Henderson, and Bill Packard located a rich cinnabar (mercury) deposit.
 Their claims were purchased and became the Ord Mine.
-The Arizona Quicksilver Corporation developed the property in 1926, and constructed an ore processing mill with a rotary furnace, on top of a small hill, directly above the Ord Mine.
+The Arizona Quicksilver Corporation developed the property in 1926 and constructed an ore processing mill with a rotary furnace, on top of a small hill, directly above the Ord Mine.
 The company blazed a wagon road up Slate Creek to the site, where they also constructed a small town that came to be known as Stalker Village (a.k.a.
 Goswick Camp).
-Stalker Village contained a warehouse, office, boarding house, and a number of houses.
-The mining boom was short lived, however, and Stalker Village was abandoned after the Ord Mine and mill shut down in 1932.
+Stalker Village contained a warehouse, office, boarding house, and several houses.
+The mining boom was short-lived, however, and Stalker Village was abandoned after the Ord Mine and mill shut down in 1932.
 In subsequent years, the mine reopened several times, and a new mill was constructed closer to Slate Creek.
-Local character Travis Walton (think "Fire In The Sky") was said to have lived in Stalker Village, some time before new highway construction destroyed it in the 1970's.
+Local character Travis Walton (think "Fire In The Sky") was said to have lived in Stalker Village sometime before new highway construction destroyed it in the 1970s.
 Nothing remains of Stalker Village, but the Ord Mine and the foundations of its first mill can be seen along this hike.

 The hike soon turns south to ascend a small side canyon of colorful purplish slate, clothed in bluish-green Arizona cypress trees.
 This is the Ord Mine area.
 Across the canyon on a sloping bench is the former site of the second Ord Mill, which processed mercury ore from the mine.
 The road continues up the little canyon and tops out on a small hill, near some old concrete foundations.
 This is the site of the original 1926 mill.
 Numerous old mine trails crisscross the hill, leading to collapsed shafts and overgrown adits.
 Be careful around the crumbling shafts.

-As the hike approaches the 5000 foot level, Forest Road 27 rolls across a small flat, where Mazatzal Peak and the Mogollon Rim can be seen rising up to the north.
+As the hike approaches the 5000-foot level, Forest Road 27 rolls across a small flat, where Mazatzal Peak and the Mogollon Rim can be seen rising to the north.
 Soon after, the first ponderosa makes an appearance.

 After climbing past a jagged ridge of reddish rock, Forest Road 27 reaches a junction at 5 miles with the new Mount Ord Road (Forest Road 626).
 Continue south along Forest Road 626, as it climbs Oak Spring Canyon onto the ponderosa pine cloaked upper slopes of Mount Ord.